BhekimpiloNdhlela/Graph-Layout/README.md

      8 -> 6

-     NOTE: Some of the edges are repeated because i want to illustrate the coloring of the edges that ocur the most.
+     NOTE: Some of the edges are repeated because i wanted to illustrate the coloring of the edges that occur the most.
-     This is specified or breafly explaing at the "What Happens:" Section in the last paragraph.
+     This is specified or briefly explained at the "What Happens:" Section, the last paragraph.

 ### Output Image of the Above Graph:

  ![Alt text](example_image.png)